 Obihiro cuisine No. 1: Buta-don

 Obihiro is situated in the middle of the Tokachi Plain, an area that is home to many farms and dairies.
 The area produces many well-known brands of vegetables, meat, and dairy products.
-The representative dish of this area is buta-don, a pork bowl.
+The representative Hokkaido food of this area is buta-don, a pork bowl.
 Slices of pork are fried, placed on top of a bowl of rice and covered with a soy-based sauce that is both sweet and spicy and goes really well with the rice.

 Obihiro cuisine No. 2: Obihiro sweets

 *Prices and options mentioned are subject to change.

 10 Must-Visit Hakodate Spots Recommended by a Foreign Writer in Japan

 Exploring the Beauty of Hokkaido – An Interview With an International Nature Guide

 3 Best Luxury Hotels in Niseko: Perfect for Families and Travel Groups